Skip to content

 concat

-Returns the CONCAT aggregate SQL function for the given column name.
+Returns the CONCAT aggregate SQL function for the given column or expression.

-The CONCAT function concatenates values from the specified column into a single string.
+The CONCAT function concatenates values from the specified column or expression into a single string.
 It is useful for merging text values from multiple rows into a single combined value.

 Parameters: